What is Forced-Placed Insurance?

 In the absence of adequate coverage, homeowners could struggle to recover financially from a loss, potentially resulting in debt or financial hardship.
 Coverage gaps could also mean homeowners are exposed to risks that they might not anticipate.

-Mortage lenders typically require homeowners to maintain adequate insurance coverage, and it’s not unlikely that restrictions and regulations will continue to increase as we experience more and more severe weather.
+Mortage lenders typically require homeowners to maintain adequate insurance coverage (even if home insurance isn’t required by their state), and it’s not unlikely that restrictions and regulations will continue to increase as we experience more and more severe weather.
 Coverage gaps can result in non-compliance with lenders in this case, so we advise working with an insurance agent to review your policy and ensure everything is up to snuff – both in terms of covering your asset and complying with any regulations you may be faced with.

 Concerned?
 Call us